geeknite/geeknite.github.io/_posts/2014-05-24-best-controller-pc-xbox-360.md

 Even after some years in the market it's yet a great controller and a fine recommendation for anyone to have to play games on their computer constantly and needs that edge over a keyboard to use on your PC.

 Please share your love for the Xbox controller on all your social networks with this flattering article from **an Xbox fan like you.**
 On the other side if you prefer to play with your keyboard and mouse, check our [Logitech G602 gamin mouse long term review]({%- post_url 2017-05-28-logitech-g602-long-term-review -%}).

+Even if you are a fan of Xbox check [our funny review of the PS5]({%- post_url 2023-02-01-ps5-comprehensive-review-good-bad-big -%}).

+Until next time, farewell and happy gaming!